-The Universal Offer Image: Im Additional Targeted Support and Provision Specialist Individualised Support and Provision All areas of the school are accessible to everyone including those Pupils with SEND.
+The Universal Offer Image: Additional Targeted Support and Provision Specialist Individualised Support and Provision All areas of the school are accessible to everyone including those Pupils with SEND.
 All classes have wheel chair access and the school is wheelchair accessible.
-Pupils feel safe and in an environment where bullying is absolutely minimal and dealt with Non-slip, non-breakable equipment available in practical lessons.
+Pupils feel safe and in an environment where bullying is absolutely minimal and dealt with effectively.
+There is a named Designated Safeguarding Lead and a named Designated Teacher for Children in Care and Previously Looked After Children.
+All areas of the school are uplifting, positive and support learning.
+Non-slip, non-breakable equipment available in practical lessons.
 Some toilets adapted by height.
 There are named adults who are 'Team Teach' trained.
 Quiet areas are available.
+The use of a 'Quiet room' is used for sensory time.
 Specialist equipment in practical lessons enables disabled Pupils to be independent.
 Classrooms/halls/corridors are made accessible for young people with sensory needs.

-The use of a 'Quiet room' is used for sensory

-There is a named Designated Safeguarding time.

-Lead and a named Designated Teacher for

-Children in Care and Previously Looked After

-Children.

-All areas of the school are uplifting, positive

-and support learning.

-Teachers focus on rewarding good behaviour

-to promote a positive learning environment.

-The rewards and sanctions system is robust

-and displayed around the school.
+Teachers focus on rewarding good behaviour to promote a positive learning environment.
+The rewards and sanctions system is robust and displayed around the school.